houmain/keymapper/README.md

 * Redefine your keyboard layout and shortcuts systemwide or per application.
 * Manage all your keyboard shortcuts in a single configuration file.
 * Change shortcuts for similar actions in different applications at once.
-* Share configuration files between multiple systems (GNU/Linux, Windows, MacOS).
+* Share configuration files between multiple systems (GNU/Linux, Windows, MacOS, FreeBSD).
 * Specify input and output as [characters](#character-typing) instead of the keys required to type them.
 * Bind keyboard shortcuts to [launch applications](#application-launching).
 * Control the state from external applications using [keymapperctl](#keymapperctl).